dfinity/motoko/doc/md/reference/language-manual.md

 ### Literal pattern

-The literal pattern `<unop>? <lit>` matches a single value against the constant value of literal `<lit>` and fails if they are not (structurally) equal values.
+The literal pattern `<unop>? <lit>` matches a single value against the constant value of literal `<lit>` and fails if they are not structurally equal values.

 For integer literals only, the optional `<unop>` determines the sign of the value to match.

 ### Tuple pattern

-The tuple pattern `( <pat>,* )` matches a n-tuple value against an n-tuple of patterns (both the tuple and pattern must have the same number of items).
+The tuple pattern `( <pat>,* )` matches a n-tuple value against an n-tuple of patterns where both the tuple and pattern must have the same number of items.
 The set of identifiers bound by each component of the tuple pattern must be distinct.

-The empty tuple pattern `()` is called the *unit pattern*.
+The empty tuple pattern `()` is called the unit pattern.

 Pattern matching fails if one of the patterns fails to match the corresponding item of the tuple value.
 Pattern matching succeeds if every pattern matches the corresponding component of the tuple value.
 The binding returned by a successful match is the disjoint union of the bindings returned by the component matches.